GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/01.701-710/05.What-of-the-Night/docs.md

 ---
+title: |
-title: 705.
-What of the Night?
+    705. What of the Night? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 705.
+What of the Night?.
+Watchman on the walls of Zion, What, O tell us, of the night?
+Is the day star now arising?
+Will the morn soon greet our night?
+O'er your vision Shine there now some rays of light?
+O'er your vision Shine there now some rays of light?
+    keywords:  |
-    keywords: Christ in Song, What of the Night?, Watchman on the walls of Zion,
+        Christ in Song, adventhymnals, advent hymnals, What of the Night?, Watchman on the walls of Zion.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 705. WHAT OF THE NIGHT?
+####  Christ in Song,

 ```txt
 1.